Dynamic Glucose Management: Thriving With CGM

 The extra insulin wasn’t the main problem.
 The problem was the speed: corrections are painfully slow.
 Fast-acting insulin peaks around 90 minutes and keeps lowering glucose for roughly four hours.

-Remember this from the Correction Insulin page?
+Remember this from Correction insulin?

 I gave one correction, then another, then another.
 Four hours later, I could finally see the effect.